seamlessaccess/SeamlessAccess-web/content/work/step3.md

 For Shibboleth this is all handled by providing the single `loginInitiatorURL` parameter as in the example above.

+## The SeamlessAccess user experience <a name="ux"></a>

+When implementing the "Advanced" flavor, you will need to recreate the SeamlessAccess user experience and interface.
+SeamlessAccess requires consistency in the user's experience when using the service across different service providers.
+To this end, we provide several resources:

+* **Advisory/Review Meeting** - During the beta period, we are requiring at least one meeting for each service provider with our UI/UX team to review and advise on your plans for incorporating SeamlessAccess into your service. _We highly recommend that you schedule this meeting as early as possible in your planning process._ Approval from this team is required before you'll be able to enable your service to work with the production service.
+* **UI/UX guidelines** - The guidelines for the user experience and interface can be found in the [Recommended Practices for Improved Access to Institutionally-Provided Information Resources](https://groups.niso.org/apps/group_public/download.php/21892/NISO_RP-27-2019_RA21_Identity_Discovery_and_Persistence.pdf).
+These guidelines have evolved since their writing, so it will be important to pair your understanding of these practices with the **Advisory/Review Meeting** described above.
+* **Usability testing results** - In planning the user experience for SeamlessAccess, the solution went through extensive usability testing.
+See the insights: [RA21 User Research Summary](https://docs.google.com/presentation/d/1hN-u8CgEzG_9eVf8TGUz29fG876f_UVw9d5GOzA-gbE/edit?usp=sharing)

-## The Seamless Access Discovery Service Software <a name="software"></a>
+## The SeamlessAccess Service Software <a name="software"></a>

-Seamless Access is registered as a [package](https://www.npmjs.com/package/@theidentityselector/thiss-ds) on [npm](https://www.npmjs.com/).
-You can install the latest version of Seamless Access with the npm CLI command
+SeamlessAccess is registered as a [package](https://www.npmjs.com/package/@theidentityselector/thiss-ds) on [npm](https://www.npmjs.com/).
+You can install the latest version of SeamlessAccess with the npm CLI command

 ```
 > npm install [--save] @theidentityselector/thiss-ds